Raspberries and Kohlrabi

 Teriyaki sauce coating the back of a spoon.

 In a small bowl mix together the corn starch and 1 tablespoon of water.
 Slowly whisk the cornstarch slurry into the sauce.
-Continue whisking the sauce until it has thickened slightly.
+Continue whisking the sauce until it has thickened slightly and coats the back of the spoon.

 Assembly